CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \subsection{Participants}

 We recruited 12 participants through a campus social platform (age 20--29, $M=23.4, SD=2.6$; 6 female, 6 male).
-All participants held at least a bachelor’s degree (9 undergraduates, 3 master’s students), with backgrounds in fields such as electronic information engineering and computer science.
+All participants held at least a bachelor’s degree (9 undergraduates, 3 master’s students), with backgrounds in fields such as electronic information engineering, computer science and software engineering.
 Since the study materials were Chinese articles, we required all participants to have native or near-native proficiency in Chinese reading.